 Artificial Intelligence and CEA Horticulture

-As both a process and vocation, Controlled Environment Agriculture (CEA) is intimately entwined with technology.
+As both a process and vocation, CEA is intimately entwined with technology.
 As CEA gets increasingly sophisticated through technological advancements, how these developments will affect horticultural processes, and in turn, world food supplies, remains largely unknown.
 At the forefront of new frontiers in Controlled Environment Agriculture technology lies Artificial Intelligence (AI).
-This technology can potentially alter the way in which humankind procures fresh produce, largely by replacing human labor with mechanized production.controlled environment agriculture technology
+This technology can potentially alter the way in which humankind procures fresh produce, largely by replacing human labor with mechanized production.

-We live in a world increasingly dependent upon, and defined by, technology.
+We live in a world increasingly dependent upon, and defined by technology.
 This notion rings true in almost every facet of day-to-day life in the twenty-first century.
-Similarly, for those living in the western world, this same technology contributes to meeting our general human needs.
+Similarly, for those living in the Western world, this same technology contributes to meeting our general human needs.
 Case in point, food is readily available for most people at grocery stores within just a short drive.
 Yet, our current food subsistence patterns are far from infallible.
 Similarly, the cultivation technology that made commercial agriculture possible is falling short on several fronts.
-These shortcomings are evident in pesticide and preservative laden food sources.
-The same can be said about the hungry human populations in less-fortunate regions of the globe.
+These shortcomings are evident in pesticide and preservative-laden food sources.
+The same can be said about the hungry human populations in less fortunate regions of the globe.

 Over the last few decades, CEA production has grown leaps and bounds in its scale and capabilities.
 To this end, many feel that CEA practices such as urban agriculture and vertical farming will eventually help resolve global food crises.
 This positive outlook is largely attributable to technological advancements in “smart” environmental controls and horticultural lighting.
 This cultivation technology has helped make CEA production viable, as well as profitable, on a commercial scale for the first time.
-Along this line of thought, sophisticated irrigation systems have also drastically reduced the amount of human labor required in propagating crops.
-For many CEA advocates and technology authorities, AI is the next phase in streamlining and sophisticating horticulture procedure as well as global subsistence patterns.
+Along this line of thought, sophisticated irrigation systems have also drastically reduced the amount of human labor required to propagate crops.
+For many CEA advocates and technology authorities, AI is the next phase in streamlining and sophisticating horticulture procedures as well as global subsistence patterns.

 Why Artificial Intelligence in Controlled Environment Agriculture Technology?